 On June 6, 2011, ExxonMobil Oil Corporation (ExxonMobil) submitted the pre-filed testimony of Robert Elvert (Exh.
 3) for the June 28, 2011 hearing conducted by the Board.
 Robert Elvert is the State Regulatory Advisor for the Midwest Region of ExxonMobil.
 Exh.
 3 at 1.
-Mr. Elvert has included in his testimony a brief history of his employment at ExxonMobil and a summary of the ExxonMobil Joliet Refinery's operations before substantively providing testimony.
+Mr. Elvert has included in his testimony a brief history of his employment at ExxonMobil and a summary of the ExxonMobil Joliet Refinery's operations.